Martine Beswick: Film career

 She was incorrectly billed as "Martin Beswick" in the title sequence.
 Beswick then appeared as the ill-fated Paula Caplan in Thunderball (1965).
 She had been away from the Caribbean so long that she was required to sunbathe constantly for two weeks before filming, to look like a local.

 Beswick went on to appear in One Million Years B.C.
 (1966) opposite Raquel Welch, with whom she also engaged in a catfight.
 She played Adelita in the well-regarded Spaghetti Western, A Bullet for the General (1966) opposite Klaus Kinski and Gian Maria Volonté and played a villainous role in the exploitation thriller The Penthouse (1967).
 She then appeared in various Hammer Studio low-budget films, most notably Prehistoric Women (1967) (aka Slave Girls of the White Rhinoceros) and the gender-bending horror Dr. Jekyll and Sister Hyde (1971), in which she played the titular villainess.
 She had a supporting role in the Italian sex comedy The Last Italian Tango (1973).
 She then starred as the Queen of Evil in Oliver Stone's 1974 directorial debut Seizure, or Queen of Evil.
 In the 1970s, Beswick moved to Hollywood and regularly appeared on both the big and small screens.
 She made numerous guest appearances on television series, including Sledge Hammer!, Fantasy Island, The Fall Guy, Mannix, The Six Million Dollar Man and Falcon Crest.
 In 1980, she played the lead role in the comedy film The Happy Hooker Goes Hollywood.

-Beswick's career was active well into the 1990s.
+Beswick's career was active into the 1990s.
 Since then, she has mainly participated in film documentaries, providing commentary and relating her experiences on the many films in which she has appeared.
 She owned a removals business in London, but is now semiretired except for her guest appearances at international Bond conventions.
 In April 2013, she was one of 12 Bond Girl celebrity guests in an episode of the BBC's Masterchef.
 Beginning with Melvin and Howard (1980), she changed the spelling of her last name to "Beswicke", but reverted to her original surname in the mid-1990s; her last credit with the longer spelling is Wide Sargasso Sea (1993).
 After a 24 year absence from the screen, Beswick came out of retirement in 2018 to appear in House of the Gorgon opposite fellow Hammer film actors Caroline Munro, Veronica Carlson, and Christopher Neame.